 Mt.
 Kurama is known for being the birthplace of reiki, a holistic healing art started in the early 1900s and still practiced widely today.
 Mt.
 Kurama has a history steeped in mystical beliefs.

 Protected by tengu

 It is believed that tengu, mythical creatures from Japanese folklore, still haunt the area.
 Once believed to be evil, they are now seen as protectors of the natural world.
 Thought to be both kami and yokai—divine spirit and ghost—tengu are depicted with both human and bird-like characteristics.

 Outside of Kurama station you will be greeted by an enormous statue of Sojobo, king of the Tengu, said to have originated in Kurama.
-His long beak has been reinterpreted into a curiously long red nose.

 The esoteric history of Kuramadera Temple